SeanBlackford37/Chess-agent/README.md

 src\main\java\ithaca\teamfour\player\ChessGame.java

 ## How to guide
-To make your own agent look to CheeseGame.java you will need to make sure the agent implement Cheess player <br />
+To make your own agent look to CheeseGame.java you will need to make sure the agent implements CheessPlayer <br />
-Chess player uses chooseMove <br />
+Chess player uses the function chooseMove <br />
 To add an agent to the enviroment to test you you import it to chess main where you create a new chess game and run the agent against another agent <br />